bdikbas/cse15l-lab-reports/Lab_Report_2.md

    ![Screen Shot 2023-01-29 at 3 58 24 PM](https://user-images.githubusercontent.com/122579715/215363514-608264eb-3c6f-495b-9d28-1b09111bab3e.png)

   This would lead to the original array to become all 0's due to the newArray being copied into the orignial array.
 However, if the input Array was all 0's, then the test would be successful.
+The symptom woulnd't show up in the terminal.

       @Test
       public void testReversed() {
         int[] input1 = {0, 0, 0};